 This has been a great week for the Yorkshire & Humber Academic Health Science Network (AHSN) as we joined representatives of other northern AHSNs ...

-A coordinated programme of evidence-based improvement interventions delivered in partnership with primary and community care teams with the aim of delivering high quality, person-centred, coordinated care for older people with frailty and their carers.
+A coordinated programme of evidence-based improvement interventions delivered in partnership with primary and community care teams, academics and industry partners with the aim of building improved systems of care for older people living with frailty and their carers.
 Our Healthy Ageing programme builds on our own electronic Frailty Index (eFI) tool.
 The eFI represents a major, innovative advance in the care of older people because, for the first time, it enables identification and severity grading of frailty using existing primary care data without the need for a resource-intensive clinical assessment.
-GPs and CCGs are using the eFI to improve the quality of care for people with frailty through better targeting of evidence-based interventions, improved planning of health service utilisation and the development of more appropriate, proactive, goal-orientated care.
+GPs and CCGs are using the eFI to improve the quality of care for people with frailty through better targeting of evidence-based interventions, more appropriate, proactive, goal-orientated care and improved planning of health service utilisation.

 How are we helping?